The Right Shoes for Your Next Trip: Light enough to take on a journey and fit in a roller bag

 Even though they’re clogs, they manage to stay on my feet easily and are so lightweight, they feel like slippers.
 As a person with a tradition of taking off his shoes and putting on slippers during the winter, I honestly can’t tell whether I’ve got the Skippers or the slippers on.
 They are also sturdy enough to be comfortable on a hike through the woods.
 The quality is indeed baked in.
 The price, though is not cheap.

 Birki Women’s Granada Fashion Slide Sandal

-Heck, Birkinstock has been making simple, well constructed shoes since 1774, so their pedigree is pretty much indisputable.
+Heck, Birkenstock has been making simple, well-constructed shoes since 1774, so their pedigree is pretty much indisputable.
 As for durability, one reader said that the reason she doesn’t order a new pair is that her old ones that she bought 18 years ago are STILL in great shape.
 No planned obsolescence here, I guess Birki Women’s Granada fashion slide sandal $61.00